hilderonny/rcr/nodejs/README.md

 * node app.js

 You can switch to a browser and input https://127.0.0.1:2443 to open the webserver's content.
 The server will continue running in the background, even if termux is not in the foreground.

+# Steering arduino

+For that the Johnny-Five libraries (http://johnny-five.io/) and the StandardFirmataPlus firmware is used.